18 Merle Dog Breeds

 14. American Pit Bull Terrier

-The American Pit Bull Terrier is all muscle.
-He is a dog that has the goods to back up his bark.
-Heis an excellent example of selective breeding to bring out the best in this canine.
-The terrier in him brings the feistiness that defines the group.
-Confidence is a desirable quality in this pooch.
-Merle, however, is a fault with the UKC breed standard.
+The American Pit Bull Terrier is all muscle and has the goods to back up their bark.
+They’re an excellent example of selective breeding to bring out the best in a canine.
+The terrier in them brings the feistiness that defines the group.
+They’re confident and loyal, but Merle, however, is not accepted by the UKC breed standard.

 15. Catahoula Leopard Dog